blues/sparrow-reference-web-app/README.md

 HUB_PROJECTUID=app:245dc5d9-f910-433d-a8ca-c66b35475689
 ```

-#### DATABASE_URL
+#### POSTGRES_* and DATABASE_URL

-The default for this variable is fine for development purposes.
+The default for these variables are fine for development purposes.
 In a production
-environment you'll set it to point to your production database.
+environment you'll set them to point to your production database.

 ### Routing